WebexCC-SA/LAB-2310/docs/Excercise2.md

       ![Nav](./assets/2310_Excercise2_1_3.png){ width="700" }

-- Select the Blind Transfer node, and you will see it is transferring the call to a number "**19842990193**" that is mapped to a different flow called "**Webexone_transfer**"
+- Select the Blind Transfer node, and you will see it is transferring the call to a number "**19842990193**" that is mapped to a different flow called "**WebexOne_Flow_Transfer**"

       ![Nav](./assets/2310_Excercise2_1_4.png){ width="500" }

 - This is the core of the problem.
 We are instructing the flow to transfer the call to an external number, which creates a new call leg.

-As a result, the variables as well defined in this flow are not being passed to the "**Webexone_transfer**" flow.
+- As a result, the variables as well defined in this flow are not being passed to the "**WebexOne_Flow_Transfer**" flow.

 - To check these variables, click on any empty space on the flow canvas and review the right side of the flow.